fullsmartdev/React-Native-Elements/docs/index.md

 ## Demo App

-Checkout the official [React Native Elements App](https://expo.io/@monte9/react-native-elements-app) on Expo which uses all of the React Native Elements components.
+Checkout the [React Native Elements App](https://expo.io/@monte9/react-native-elements-app) on Expo which is a showcase for all the components in React Native Elements.

-Additionally, take a look at the [example/](https://github.com/react-native-training/react-native-elements/tree/master/example) folder to view the implementation & run the RNE expo app locally.
+You can also checkout the [example/](https://github.com/react-native-training/react-native-elements/tree/master/example) folder to view its implementation & run the expo app locally.

+## Contributing

+#### Interested in contributing to this repo?

+Start by looking at the `Good First Task` label on issues.
+Click [here](https://github.com/react-native-training/react-native-elements/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Task%22) to see them.

+Once you find a issue you would like to help out with, take a look at our [Contributing Guide](https://github.com/react-native-training/react-native-elements/blob/master/.github/CONTRIBUTING.MD) and submit a PR.

+Also come say **Hi** to the RNE community on our public [Slack team](https://reactnativetraining.herokuapp.com/).
+See you on the other side! :)

 ## Backers